swcarpentry/DEPRECATED-boot-camps/python/ipythonblocks/README.md

 indexing, `for` loops, and `if` statements.
 Finally, the "Building Blocks" lesson goes into reading files and building functions.

+[`ipythonblocks.py`][] is packaged here with the lesson so there's nothing to install.

-## Lessons
+## Lesson Plans

+*Note: These notebooks have some code pre-filled, such as imports.
+Explain to the students that even though this code is already written in the notebook, they must still explicitly execute those cells for them to have any effect.*

 ### Color

 Two functions are pre-imported: `show_color` and `embed_colorpicker`.

-Demonstrate using IPython's help features to see what these do, then explain [RGB colors][RGB] using `show_color` or other aids.
-Let them loose on the exercise, then show them how to use the [color picker tool][colorpicker] available via the `embed_colorpicker` function (requires an internet connection).
+- Demonstrate using IPython's help features to see what these do, then explain [RGB colors][RGB] using `show_color` or other aids.

+- Let them loose on the exercise, then show them how to use the [color picker tool][colorpicker] available via the `embed_colorpicker` function (requires an internet connection).

     *Hint: The RGB definitions of the colors for the exercise are visible in the raw Markdown cell.*

+### Playing with Blocks

+In this notebook the `BlockGrid` class has been imported for students.
+The exercises are in the [play_with_blocks_exercises.md][exercises] file.

+#### Variables

+- Use IPython's help features to look at `BlockGrid`'s doc string.

+- Demonstrate how to make a new `BlockGrid` object and assign it to a variable.
+  This is a good chance to explain keyword arguments.

+- Show how to display the grid using the interactive echo and the `BlockGrid.show()` method.

+- Exercise 1

+#### Basic Indexing

+- Assign the first block of `grid` to a variable and change it's color, then display the grid.

+        block = grid[0, 0]
+        block.rgb = (0, 0, 0)

+- Explain Python's zero based indexing, the coordinate system of the grid and that indices are `[row, column]`.

+- Exercise 2

+- Exercise 3
+    - You can use `[-1, -1]` to get the lower-right block and explain Python's negative indexing.

+- Exercise 4

+#### Basic Loops

+That's enough changing blocks one at a time, now for loops!

+- Set the color of every block to something using a `for` loop:

+        for block in grid:
+            block.rgb = (0, 0, 0)

+    Then demonstrate doing the same thing with the `.animate` attribute, which will show the changes as they happen:

+        for block in grid.animate:
+            block.rgb = (12, 123, 234)

+- Exercise 5

+#### Introducing If

+Now to add logic so we can make some blocks different colors from others.

 [`ipythonblocks`]: https://github.com/jiffyclub/ipythonblocks
+[`ipythonblocks.py`]: ./ipythonblocks.py
 [RGB]: http://en.wikipedia.org/wiki/RGB_color_model
 [colorpicker]: http://www.colorpicker.com
+[exercises]: ./playing_with_blocks_exercises.md